cashubtc/nuts/XX.md

 # Fees

-As Charlie's exits requires two _stages_, a first stage where he executes the _commitment transaction_, and a second stage where each parties swap their 1-of-1 P2PK outputs into their wallets, there are fees to be paid.
+Closing the channel ('exiting') involves two _stages_, a first stage where Charlie executes the _commitment transaction_, and a second stage where each party swap their 1-of-1 P2PK outputs into their wallets.
+In each stage, there are fees to be paid.
 Alice is responsible for the fees, and therefore there is some complexity to ensure that the payments cover fees for both stages.